tazria-

 And I’ve got the perfect meat course.

 There was a time when I would have, without hesitation, suggested sweet and sour tongue.
 It was a very common special occasion meat choice when I was young, perfect for Shabbat as an appetizer or entrée.
 This delicacy was a little pricey but it was readily available in any meat market or supermarket.
 Grandma Ethel made it with a sweet and sour raisin sauce, and it was one of my favorite treats.
-But, it’s fallen out of popularity and many people are kind of freaked out just thinking about it.
+But, I hesitated to include it because it’s fallen out of popularity.
+Many people are kind of freaked out just thinking about it.
 I guess it’s because, unlike many other cuts of meat, it looks like what it is.
 I’m nevertheless going to give you the recipe, because it does represent classic Ashkenazi cooking, and because I’m making it for dinner this week.
 Give it a shot—you may be amazed by how delicious these tender slices are.
-Tongue is also fantastic as a deli meat, piled onto Jewish rye bread on its own, or with corned beef and pastrami (don’t forget the Russian dressing!).
+Tongue is also fantastic as a deli meat, piled onto Jewish rye bread on its own, or with corned beef and pastrami and/or even a schmear of chopped liver (don’t forget the Russian dressing!).

 And now, dessert.
 Here are some tongues that I think everyone will like—Langues de Chat, or Cat’s tongues, are a thin, crispy butter cookie that are easy to make and so addictive.
 You can make them pareve by substituting Country Crock bars (not the tubs) for the butter.
 Served with a scoop of ice cream or sorbet, they’re a perfect finish to the meal.